Human Resource Management MSc

 Applicants from non-business/management disciplines (and without any business/management element) will be eligible if they have a first class Honours degree or the overseas equivalent.

-Applicants with non-degree qualifications will be also considered who have relevant work experience (minimum 5 years full-time) and will be assessed on an interview basis.
+Applicants with non-degree qualifications will be also considered if they have relevant work experience (minimum five years full-time) and will be assessed on an interview basis.

 Applicants may be required to attend an interview.